 Paul Russell and Company offers restoration, preservation, maintenance, and sales and brokerage services on pre-war through 1960s Mercedes-Benz, Ferrari, Porsche, Bugatti, Alfa Romeo, and other fine European collectibles.

-20 of our cars have won 36 Best of Show honors since our clients first started attending Concours d'Elegance events in 1987.
+23 of our clients' cars have won 45 Best of Show honors since we first started attending Concours d'Elegance events in 1987.
 For more on these and other award winning projects, visit Our Portfolio.

 Classic Cars for Sale

 Whatever the level of your interest in collecting classic cars, the selection of a suitable car will have a major impact on your ultimate satisfaction.
 We are always available for consultation, to review a car you have found, or to locate the car of your dreams.
 Learn more about cars available and about our services at Classics For Sale.

 Do you have fundamental skills to build on, and a passion for classic European cars?
 Qualified candidates are encouraged to apply today.
 Please go to Our Workshop for the complete job listings and job benefits, and our required on-line application form (sorry, walk-in candidates cannot be accommodated).

 Phil Hill has referred to the 335 S as “... a race driver’s dream, one of those points in a car’s development when both power and handling peak at the same time.” “...my all-time favorite Ferrari.”
 Ferrari historian Michael T. Lynch referred to this Ferrari 335 Sport as "one of the most significant Ferraris'".

 The last of four 335 Ss built, it was commissioned by Chinetti Motors for the American market.
 0764 was built with a more rigid frame, a more powerful engine, and the pontoon-fendered body by Scaglietti.
 Owner Alan Connell drove it for a very successful race season in 1959, including a 1st in the inaugural SCCA National race at Daytona.